sonerdy/double/README.md

 Double uses Elixir's built-in language features such as pattern matching and message passing to give you everything you would normally need a complex mocking tool for.

+Checkout [Testing Elixir: The Movie](https://youtu.be/cyU_SFyVRro) for a fun introduction to Double and unit testing in Elixir.

 ## Installation

 The package can be installed as: